TixiaoShan/LIO-SAM/README.md

 # LIO-SAM

 **A real-time lidar-inertial odometry package.
-We strongly recommend the users read this document thoroughly and test the package with the provided dataset first.**
+We strongly recommend the users read this document thoroughly and test the package with the provided dataset first.
+A video of the demonstration of the method can be found on [YouTube](https://www.youtube.com/watch?v=A0H8CoORZJU).**

 <p align='center'>
     <img src="./config/doc/demo.gif" alt="drawing" width="800"/>